Catholic University of America Data & Information Overview

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 781 students took at least one online class at Catholic University of America.
-This is a decrease from the 793 students who took online classes the previous year.
+In 2019-2020, 5,263 students took at least one online class at Catholic University of America.
+This is an increase from the 738 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|